A tutorial on how to make some on-trend Boho-style jeans pillows.

 Boho Jeans Pillows With Upcycled Sari Trim and Pom Poms

-As well as recycling jeans and using more yarn to make pom poms, I used some vintage sari trim.
-I found the trim in my craft stash, I had totally forgotten about it.
+I used vintage sari trim, recycled jeans, and more yarn to make pom poms.
+I found the trim in my craft stash; I had forgotten about it.
 The sari trim was just what I needed to give the jeans pillows that boho feel.

-Vintage sari trims are gorgeous strips of brightly coloured and embroidered fabric that were used to adorn lovely Indian saris.
-I know you may be thinking where on earth do I get sari trim.
-As with most things it’s actually really easy to find on eBay and Amazon.
+Vintage sari trims are gorgeous strips of brightly coloured and embroidered fabric used to adorn lovely Indian saris.
+I know you may be wondering, where do I get sari trim?
+Like most things, it’s easy to find on eBay and Amazon.